A Beginner’s Guide In Startup Project Management For Smart Entrepreneurs

 So any plans you make, have to take these tips to manage a project into account.
 Yet, we can also learn from the mistakes startups make with their project management.

 Great project management begins with great planning.
-If the startup project centers around a new piece of software, then great planning means:
+If the startup project centers around a new piece of software, then great planning of agile development methodology means:

 - Clarify the Vision